Zeddxx/ani-fire/README.md

 ✨ Here are some of the features that make our anime website awesome:

-- **Ad-Free Experience**: Say goodbye to pesky ads and enjoy uninterrupted anime viewing.
+- 👉 **Ad-Free Experience**: Say goodbye to pesky ads and enjoy uninterrupted anime viewing.

-- **Extensive Library**: Explore a vast collection of anime series and movies from various genres.
+- 👉 **Extensive Library**: Explore a vast collection of anime series and movies from various genres.

-- **User-Friendly Interface**: Our website is designed with simplicity in mind, ensuring a smooth and enjoyable user experience.
+- 👉 **User-Friendly Interface**: Our website is designed with simplicity in mind, ensuring a smooth and enjoyable user experience.

+- 👉 **Responsive**: Ani-Fire is fully responsive for all screens. ✨

 ## TODO'S

 🤔 Some functionality in will add in future:

-- **Auth Functionality**: Authenticating user into ani-fire.
+- 👉 **Auth Functionality**: Authenticating user into ani-fire.
-- **Wishlisting the anime**: User can wishlist there *watch-later* anime in ani-fire 🔥.
+- 👉 **Wishlisting the anime**: User can wishlist there *watch-later* anime in ani-fire 🔥.